Burial and Cremation Laws in Oklahoma

 Learn more about alkaline hydrolysis.

-Scattering ashes on private land.
-You are allowed to scatter ashes on your own private property.
+You're allowed to scatter ashes on your private property.
 If you want to scatter ashes on someone else's private land, it's wise to get permission from the landowner.

-Scattering ashes on federal land.
 Officially, you should request permission before scattering ashes on federal land.
 However, you will probably encounter no resistance if you conduct the scattering ceremony quietly and keep the ashes well away from trails, roads, facilities, developed areas, campsites, and waterways.
-You can find guidelines for scattering ashes on the websites for some national parks.
+You can find guidelines for scattering ashes on the websites of some national parks.
 For more information, start with the website of the National Park Service.

 For more information, including contact information for the EPA representative in Oklahoma, see the EPA's page on Burial at Sea.

-Scattering ashes by air.
 While there are no state laws on the matter, federal laws prohibit dropping anything that might cause harm to people or property.
-The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.
+The U.S. government doesn't consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering them.

 Other Resources